yeco/LifeJS/README.md

 LifeJS
 ======

-Who doesn't like Game of life?
+Who doesn't like Conway's Game of life?

 Well, I really do, and I do most when it's in JavaScript.

 ------